 Emergency assistance to people living in the community who are in need of food due to hunger and/or food insecurity.

-- A food hamper containing 3-5 days’ worth of food for your household
+- Our goal is to provide a food hamper containing 3-5 days’ worth of food for your household.

 How to Access:

-- To pick up your food hamper, please go to 807 Guelph Street, Kitchener.
+- To pick up your food hamper or to register, please go to 807 Guelph Street, Kitchener.

 - Hours of operation are Monday to Friday, 9:30 a.m. – 4:00 p.m.